A Life Worth Living and a

 realize the smoke and mirrors of school.
 I realized that idea in school

 is that I wouldn’t learn anything if it wasn’t forced on me.
 And that, said

 John, is the creed of a slave (even though we live in a democracy).

 Wendy Priesnitz: Why did you decide to stay on after John died?
 Was it an easy decision?

 Pat Farenga: It was a major decision.
 John and I talked about it for a year before he died.
 I didn’t know what I was getting into!
 It certainly wasn’t for the money, which has always been a struggle.
 In my heart, I felt that was where I should be, and it spoke to my head because it made sense.

 A longer version of this interview was published in Life Learning Magazine in 2002, the year that Life Learning Magazine began publication and a year after Growing Without Schooling ceased publication.
-You can learn more about Holt Associates; Pat Farenga, his writing, and his speaking engagements, including a webinar series he is currently offering; as well as watch some old John Holt videos and read back issues of GWS at www.johnholtgws.com.
+You can learn more about Holt Associates; Pat Farenga, his writing, and his speaking engagements, as well as watch some old John Holt videos and read back issues of GWS at www.johnholtgws.com.